 Jabra Elite 75t: Controls

 Jabra streamlined the Elite 75t’s controls by programming multiple functions into two physical buttons, along with on-ear detection.
 Playback, volume, and features are split between each earbud, which seems like a confusing setup, but is simple to master.
+Also, Jabra added a new feature called MyControls that lets you expand the control scheme by assigning single, double, and triple tap gestures to both earbuds.

 The left earbud operates as follows: enable/disable HearThrough mode (1x press), forward track (2x press), previous track (3x press), and lower volume (long press).
 The right earbud operates as follows: play/pause music and answer/end calls (1x press), enable digital assistant (2x press), and raise volume (long press).
 Latency was a major problem in the beginning, but the buttons demonstrated better responsiveness after the update.